lfiorini/dothrb-public/README.md

   * **On-the-Fly Compilation:** All components are compiled on the fly into **Harbour classes**, ensuring modern, object-oriented structure.
   * **Secure Bundling:** All Harbour code is bundled within a single **`.dllx` file**, providing enhanced **code integrity and security**.
   * **Automated UI Generation:** The user interface is defined using standard **HTML files** augmented with special `@functions(...)` to automatically generate complex elements like **grids, forms, and reports**.
   * **Deployment Ready:** During the publishing step, static content (like CSS and JS) is **automatically minimized and bundled**.
-The resulting package is ready for deployment, requiring no further modifications on the target server.
+The resulting package is ready for deployment, requiring no further modifications.